DAASI International Celebrates Employee Anniversary – 15 Years with Dr. Martin Haase

 Dear Martin, first of all, congratulations on your anniversary!
 What has changed for you over these past fifteen years, and what has stayed the same?

 A big change, of course, are the surroundings: we started off with three little rooms in the computer centre at the University of Tübingen.
-In 2008 we moved closer to the city centre at Europaplatz („Europe Square“, street name) into our own offices; and in 2015 we added the beautiful fourth floor with the reception and my own actual office.
+In 2008 we moved into the building at Europaplatz (“Europe Square”, street name) into our own offices; and in 2015 we added the beautiful fourth floor with the reception and my own actual office.
 In 2017 David Hübner joined me in said office and we became the company’s SSO team.
 Moreover, the company has also grown a lot over the years which is its own kind of change, which, nonetheless, never affected the family-like atmosphere Karin and Peter Gietz had created for us as „DAASI parents“; just as well as the trusting dynamic within the team never changed.
 Lastly, the Corona pandemic also brought along some major changes.
 Nevertheless, thanks to the good infrastructure even working from home has been going smoothly.

 What do you like the best about your job and why?